gamrot/godley/README.md

 ## 16 W      1         Wage rate
 ```

 Then, specify the system of equations that governs the model.
-This step is supported by a dedicated function, which appends an `$equations` tibble to the model.
+A dedicated function supports this step and appends a tibble to the model — specifically,  `$equations`.
 Lags can be indicated by `[-1]`, and first differences by `d()`.
 These can be combined to create more complex expressions; for instance, `d(H_s[-1])` denotes a lagged difference.

 ``` r
 model_sim <- model_sim |>